 Pape Gorgui Toure is a Senegalese engineer who has developed an exceptional network and services simulator based on telecommunications / ICT called ictNetSim.
-To date, no simulator has reached this level of sophistication and precision, even in the management of network and services convergence.
+To date, no simulator has reached this level of sophistication and precision, even in the management of network and convergence services.

 This simulator is the result of over 30 years of experience in the telecommunications world.
 Indeed, Pape Toure’s experience can be summarized as follows: